A Week in the Saddle, A Week in a Castle

 - Accommodation

 You’ll stay in the beautifully restored five-star South Wing of 16th-century Thirlestane Castle in the Scottish Borders, featuring eight ensuite rooms across five elegant apartments with kitchens and sitting rooms, set in peaceful parkland near Lauder, with the chance to dine in the castle’s grand State Dining Room and historic Victorian Kitchen.
+Please note Thirlestane Castle is a historic private estate and not a full-service hotel for example there is no room service.

 - Pace